About Our Cats

 Kittens are born in a cozy spot in one of our bedrooms or in their own nursery room and stay there for the first few weeks.
 This ensures that they can get used to the sights/sounds/smells of people while remaining in a safe space with their mother.
-We are present during birth but remain hands-off unless absolutely necessary.
+We are usually present during birth but remain hands-off unless absolutely necessary.
 We do check kittens frequently and handle them from day one, but in the first few weeks the kitten-mother relationship is most important!
 Once the kittens are climbing out of the nest box, they are ready for lots more handling and attention!
 They leave the nest box and start exploring at around 3-4 weeks old and are introduced to the litter box at that time.
 They stay with their mother in one room until they are using the litter box reliably.
 Within the next couple of weeks they are ready for more freedom and are given full access to the main living area of our home where they can play and run amok!
 Unlike mass-producing catteries where kittens are raised in cages, our kittens enjoy climbing all over our furniture, snuggling with people, running from the vacuum, and getting used to all the sights and sounds and handling that prepares them to be well-adjusted pets.
 Kittens also stay here with us for a minimum of 12-14 weeks.
 This ensures that they have had the time to learn through play with their siblings.
 This sibling play is essential for helping the kittens learn to play without excessive roughness and hard biting!
 Additionally this allows them time to meet the weight requirement for their spay/neuter and recover fully before going to their new homes.

 Health and Diet